 What’s the difference?
 A curriculum vitae (CV) is an unabridged (complete) listing of one’s academic and research work.
 By contrast, a resume (in the United States) is a 1-2 page summary of your work experience and skills.

-Templates: Please see the Career Connection Center’s How-to Guides page for resume and CV templates.
+Templates: Please see the Career Connection Center’s Resources page for resume and CV templates.

 CV review: Make an appointment with your career adviser, and/or have your CV reviewed by a trusted faculty member.